 The almond flour gives each cookie a delicious, nutty flavor.
 We also like the use of real peanut butter in the peanut butter cookies.

-However, the cookies are a bit hard in terms of texture.
+The original cookies were a bit hard in terms of texture.
 This can be disappointing if you’re expecting a soft, fresh cookie fresh from the oven like you used to eat when you were a kid.

 We also noticed that one serving of the cookies (two cookies) contains around 13 or 14 grams of erythritol, which may cause digestive problems if you’re not used to eating it.